 7. Don’t plan to pass through, but come to stay.

-Though I made sure to hide the list, shortened it some, and tried to hold their attention by citing the contributions that lawyers had made to ACORN over the years.
+Though I made sure to hide the list, shortened it some, and tried to hold their attention by citing the contributions that lawyers had made to ACORN (and you can read review of it over here) over the years.
 I didn’t lie to any of them and pretend it would be easy, just that it was necessary and desperately needed.